 Find out more about the current divorce process in England and Wales.

-Our divorce lawyers can also help with both contested and uncontested divorce under the current system.
-We'll support you through the process from start to finish, so that it's as straightforward as possible.
-If your divorce is uncontested, meaning you both agree to the divorce, you can even start your divorce online.
+Our divorce lawyers can also support you through the divorce process from start to finish, so that it's as straightforward as possible.
+We'll explain the new rules and requirements to ensure everything's clear, and you can even start your divorce online.

 No fault divorce first came onto the political agenda back in 2015, when Conservative MP Richard Bacon presented the House of Commons with the No Fault Divorce Bill.
-Since then, campaigners have been pushing for UK divorce law to be overhauled so that couples can be granted a divorce purely on the basis that their marriage has irretrievably broken down, without the need to lay blame on one person.
+After this, campaigners called for for UK divorce law to be overhauled so that couples could be granted a divorce purely on the basis that their marriage broke down, without the need to lay blame on one person.

 Arguments for no fault divorce

-Former President of the Supreme Court, Baroness Hale, has been an advocate for the introduction of no fault divorce into UK law.
-She believes that being able to say the relationship has simply failed, without holding either person accountable, could ease some of the stress and pain that couples often endure during separation.
+Former President of the Supreme Court, Baroness Hale, was an advocate for the introduction of no fault divorce into UK law throughout the debate.
+She believed that being able to say the relationship simply failed, without holding either person accountable, could ease some of the stress and pain that couples often endure during separation.

-She also believes that this process would make it easier for couples to settle the terms of their divorce, without getting caught up in long-winded, acrimonious legal battles in court.
+She also believed that this process would make it easier for couples to settle the terms of their divorce, without getting caught up in long-winded, acrimonious legal battles in court.

-Other campaigners suggested that the current process for divorce can cause the relationship between the divorcing couple to deteriorate even further, as one person dredges up and documents evidence of the other’s behaviour.
+Other campaigners suggested that the old process for divorce could cause the relationship between the divorcing couple to deteriorate even further, as one person dredges up and documents evidence of the other’s behaviour.

 Arguments against no fault divorce

-On the other side of the coin, some people have been opposed to the introduction of no fault divorce into UK law.
-Some believe that making the divorce process easier could be damaging to the sanctity of marriage.
-They argue that couples may not think carefully enough before entering into a marriage if they feel that they can easily divorce if it doesn’t work out.
+On the other side of the coin, some people were opposed to the introduction of no fault divorce into UK law.
+Some believed that making the divorce process easier could be damaging to the sanctity of marriage.
+They argued that couples may not think carefully enough before entering into a marriage if they feel that they can easily divorce if it doesn’t work out.

 Some cited other potential risks associated with making divorce more straight-forward and more accessible, feeling that this could lead to more couples opting for divorce as soon as difficulties arise instead of taking the time to try to save their relationship.

-UK Government confirms plans for no fault divorce
+UK Government confirmed date for no fault divorce

-These changes are set to come into effect in April 2022.
+These changes came into effect on 6th April 2022.